Today's micro-learning on stakeholder communications follows up on the stakeholder categorization strategies from a few weeks ago.

 1. Ask your colleagues for an environment of respect when it comes to allowing another to finish his or her thoughts.
 This applies to both men and women and will benefit women more since we are more often interrupted and cut short.

 What are high-performing high-potential women in mid-career thinking?
-I recently spent a week interviewing professional women who are on their way up to learn more about their experiences.
+I recently interviewed ambitious professional women to learn more about their experiences.
 Watch this video to learn what they are dealing with and how they are advancing their careers.

 Speaking of high-performing women, be sure to take this quiz and share your result.
 What's your career stage?

 [Wanna skip straight to the freebie?
-Grab your Promotion Worksheet here.]
+Grab your Promotion Potential Estimator here.]

 Does it ever feel like there is no end to the amount of information you’re expected to know?